15 Indian brands that will add some desi tadka to your wardrobe

 Photo credit: (L) Amrita Thakur and (R) NEH

-Amrita Thakur’s giving us summer ice lolly feels in this lime green mulmul wrap anarkali set (₹9,900) by NEH.
-The mirror work on the yoke and sleeves add a certain ethereal element to the entire outfit.
-Especially in the lilac variation.
+Amrita Thakur’s giving us summer ice lolly feels in this lime green mulmul wrap anarkali set (₹10,900) by NEH.
+The mirror work on the yoke and sleeves adds a certain ethereal element to the entire outfit, especially in the lilac variation.

 The set includes the anarkali wrap-around and cotton pants with lace around the hem.
-But given the weather right now, we’d drop the pants altogether and wear the top as a dress to feel the breeze between our knees.
+But given the current weather, we’d drop the pants altogether and wear the top as a dress to feel the breeze between our knees.

 Photo credit: (L) Isha Borah and (R) Rust Orange